InsaneMonster/USienaRL/README.rst

     - Boltzmann sampling with tunable temperature decay rate, start value and end value
 - Config class to define the hidden layers of all Tensorflow graphs (including the CNN)
 - Default Pass-Through interface class to allow communications between agents and environments
+- Additive action mask for all the algorithms supporting it (only discrete action sets):
+    - The mask supports two values: -infinity (mask) and 0.0 (pass-through)
+    - If not supplied, the mask is by default full pass-through

 *Not included in package:*